 Sacramento Tax Audit Attorney

 Sacramento is the capital of California, seat of government in Sacramento County, and a large and bustling metropolitan area.
 Greater Sacramento has a population of nearly 2.5 million and is the fourth largest metropolitan area in California.
-Sacramento was originally a city founded by Swiss immigrants, went through a period of Mexican rule, and the diverse nature of the city lives on to today.
+Sacramento was originally a city founded by Swiss immigrants and then went through a period of Mexican rule, and the diverse nature of the city lives on today.
 In 2002 Sacramento was named the nation’s most diverse city by the Civil Rights Project at Harvard University.

 Taxpayers can face an audit for a number of reasons.
 Some of these reasons and factors are due to taxpayer characteristics or actions while others are wholly outside of the taxpayer’s control.
 For instance there is always the change that a taxpayer will be selected randomly to engage in a tax audit by an IRS computer.
 However, this is only one way a taxpayer can face an audit.
 Other acts by the taxpayer that can increase the odds of facing an inquiry from the IRS are: